act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 This rule assumes that the [flat tree][] order is close to the reading order, as elements are rendered on the page.
 Due to positioning, it is possible to render a document in an order that greatly differs from the tree order, in which case the content which is visually associated with a heading might not be the content following it in tree order and this rule might fail while [Success Criterion 2.4.6 Headings and Label][sc246] is still satisfied.

+This rule also assumes that the content the heading is intended to describe is visible and not hidden from AT.
+Otherwise, cases such as expandable content using a heading might fail this rule while [Success Criterion 2.4.6 Headings and Label][sc246] is still satisfied.

 ## Accessibility Support

 Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some [semantic][semantic role] `heading` elements can fail this rule with some technology but users of other technologies would not experience any accessibility issue.